bclittleua/scripts/swmud/readme.md

 /reboot runs mudbc.sh and boot2disco.py

+discobot_keepalive.sh runs every 10 mins, checks to see if discobot.py is running. if not, discobot.py is called.

 Example Usage:
 mudup/mudbc.sh checks the uptime in seconds, calculates how much time has elapsed since uptime was written